AtomMaterialUI/material-theme-docs/docs/about-subscription-model.md

 **A**: Ok first of all let me tell you that I'm truly grateful for all the support you guys gave me!!!
 When I took the reins of this project I would have never imagined that it would become so popular, and that people would even support me financially!!!

-For that I am eternelly indebted to all of you, therefore all people that *donated more than 1.00$* are entitled to a **free lifetime license**.
+For that I am eternelly indebted to all of you, therefore all people that *donated more than $1.00* are entitled to a **free lifetime license**.
-And that is also true for companies that *donated more than 75$*.
+And that is also true for companies that *donated more than $75*.

-If you had donated in the past, or have contributed to the project(s), send me an email at <elior@material-theme.com> so I can send you your free license.
+If you had donated in the past, or have contributed to the project(s), email me at <elior@material-theme.com> so I can send you your free license.

 And again, **thank you**.
 I could never have done it without you guys!!!